asorius/TCPizzabase/README.md

 ## About

-IMDB version of pizzas, world wide, with images and ratings User can create multiple pizzas with an image and rating
+IMDB version of pizzas, world wide, with images and ratings.

-Each pizza belongs to a brand.
-Each brand belongs to a country(multiple)
+Users can create multiple pizzas with an image and rating.

 Pizzas should be able to be filtered by name, brand, or country by the user.